Coverage risk, caught before submission.

 }

 Verity returns coverage requirements, prior-auth rules, documentation criteria, denial risk, policy sources, confidence, effective dates, and last-verified dates as stable JSON.
-The UI, feeds, webhooks, and API all use the same policy data.
+Claim scrubbers, specialty workflows, and healthcare agents can call the same policy layer before they take action.

 Agents use scoped keys, machine-readable tool schemas, no-PHI validation, and an invocation ledger.
 Operators use the dashboard to review evidence, resolve gaps, and approve write actions.

-Verity handles policy ingestion, normalization, validation, versioning, and evidence so your team does not have to build the payer-policy pipeline from scratch.
+Verity handles policy ingestion, normalization, validation, versioning, and evidence so your team can build pre-submission checks without rebuilding the payer-policy pipeline.

 Structured policy objects